Framework for phase transitions between the Maxwell and Gibbs constructions: Introduction

 \section{Introduction}

-In describing the transition from baryonic or hadronic matter to that of its constituents such of up, down and strange quarks in the interiors of neutron stars (NSs), the most commonly employed methods are either the Maxwell or the Gibbs construction~\cite{Glendenning:1992vb,Glendenning:2001pe}.
+In describing the transition from baryonic or hadronic matter to that of its constituents, such as up, down and strange quarks in the interiors of neutron stars (NSs), the most commonly employed methods are either the Maxwell or the Gibbs construction~\cite{Glendenning:1992vb,Glendenning:2001pe}.
 In the Maxwell construction, charge neutrality is achieved locally, whereas in the Gibbs construction the same is achieved globally.
-The Maxwell construction is applicable when the interface or surface tension between the two phases is very large (or infinite), whereas the Gibbs construction is valid in the opposite limit of vanishing (or zero) surface tension.
-While the former method is suitable for transitions from a single component system (say, neutrons only), the latter is well-suited when multiple charges such as neutrons, protons, and electrons are present in the transitioning system, particularly to account for separate baryon number conservation and charge neutrality.
+The Maxwell construction is applicable when the interface or surface tension between the two phases is very large, whereas the Gibbs construction is valid in the opposite limit of vanishing (or zero) surface tension. {(The phrases large and small here refer to whether or not the surface contribution to the Coulomb energy is large or small.)} While the former method is suitable for transitions from a single component system (say, neutrons only), the latter is well suited when multiple charges such as neutrons, protons, and electrons are present in the transitioning system, particularly to account for separate baryon number conservation and charge neutrality.
 For intermediate surface tensions, the shape of the phase boundary could vary with density as in the pasta phase at the crust-core transition treated in the Wigner-Seitz approximation~\cite{Heiselberg:1992dx}.
-Nevertheless, the magnitude of the quark-hadron interface tension is highly uncertain, ranging from a few to hundreds of MeV/fm$^2$; see e.g. discussions in the literature \cite{Alford:2001zr,Mintz:2009ay,Lugones:2013ema,Lugones:2018qgu,Fraga:2018cvr,Schmitt:2020tac,Ju:2021hoy}. \\
+Nevertheless, the magnitude of the quark-hadron interface tension is highly uncertain, ranging from a few to hundreds of MeV/fm$^2$; see e.g. discussions in the literature~\cite{Alford:2001zr,Mintz:2009ay,Palhares:2010be,Lugones:2013ema,Lugones:2018qgu,Fraga:2018cvr,Schmitt:2020tac,Ju:2021hoy}. \\